 Do not miss the opportunity to try local recipes such as kavourmas, production sausage, cod with garlic sauce, and some more creative flavors.
 The local products are combined with excellent quality meat, and every taste blends harmoniously with the wines produced by the winery.

-The list is long, but without tiring, since here you will come and come again looking for the variety that is generously offered to you.
+The list is long but without tiring since you will come and come again looking for the variety that is generously offered to you.
 As you will understand from your first visit, bestseller dishes do not exist.

 Cave of Nicholas

 One of the most historic eateries on the island, and an excellent reason to visit Akrotiri often, is the Cave of Nikolas.
 This restaurant is one of the few taverns-restaurants in Santorini that are a breath away from the sea.

 Whatever you try in this family business that opened its doors to the public in 1967 comes from the family's garden.
 Delicious cheeses, meats, vegetables, and wine all boast a uniquely pure and fresh flavor!

 The fresh fish come to complete the puzzle of quality raw material.
 As far as its award-winning cuisine is concerned, here you have the opportunity to taste Greek delicacies at their best.

 In the enchanting Imerovigli, in Skaros, overlooking the beautiful Venetian castle, the restaurant Mezzo, right where the hotel of the same name is located, invites you to dinner with a view.

 Modern Greek cuisine has its place of honor there, without, however, missing the Mediterranean touches.
 You can choose one of the traditional dishes, prepared with pure raw materials, but also suggestions that highlight the Mediterranean creative gastronomy.